newwaylw/python_ir/README.md

 	Search:

 ####Search boolean logic
-you can use 'AND', 'OR' (case-insensitive) between search terms.
+You can use 'AND', 'OR' (case-insensitive) between search terms.
 'AND' takes precedence before 'OR', if they are missing, 'AND' is assumed. e.g.

 **"apple banana OR orange"**
 is equivalent to
 **"(apple AND banana) OR orange"**

+####To do
+* NOT logic
+* ngram indexing (i.e. support consecutive words search)
+* better ranking algorithm than TD-IDF